What is Help to Buy?

 What happens in a valuation?

-A valuation will involve a Chartered Surveyor visiting your property and assessing it, inspecting both the inside and the outside.
+A valuation will involve a Building Surveyor visiting your property and assessing it, inspecting both the inside and the outside.
 They’ll take condition, age and size into account, as well as the presence or absence of features such as off-street parking.
 They’ll also consider development potential, for example if there’s space to extend the property.

 They will consider it with an awareness of similar types of property in the area, and compare it with these to ensure the valuation considers both the property features and the area.